BlueBlazin/thislang/README.md

 ## Bugs

-There's no doubt a large number of issues/bugs with in implementation.
+There's no doubt a large number of issues/bugs with the implementation.
 If you spot any, please open up an issue 😄

 ## Background